 - Mental models

 Senge points out the importance of personal mastery as well as team learning; a shared vision (we’ve heard this earlier as well); mental models (read more about mental models here); and systems thinking, which we’ve heard earlier as well.
+For more about Senge, check out this recording of Senge discussing systems thinking.

 - Supportive learning environment, including psychological safety; an appreciation of differences; an openness to new ideas; and time for reflection